flutter/website/_includes/setup/get-sdk.md

       visit https://flutter.io/setup/#android-setup for detailed instructions.
 ```

-The first time you run the `flutter` command, it downloads its own dependencies and compiles
+The first time you run a flutter command (such as `flutter doctor`), it downloads its own dependencies and compiles
 itself.
 Subsequent runs should be much faster.

 The following sections describe how to perform these tasks and finish the setup process.